Malavika362/heartsounds/README.md

 # heartsounds
-S1 S2 heart sound detection
+A python program to detect S1 and S2 heart Sounds from PCG signal using ECG and PPG signals